deckhouse/deckhouse/docs/documentation/pages/module-development/EXAMPLE.md

 1. Confirm that the module publishing workflow has completed successfully.

-You can now access your module in a cluster managed by Deckhouse Kubernetes Platform.
+You can now access your module in a cluster managed by Deckhouse Platform Certified Security Edition.

 ## Enabling a module in a cluster

-The following is the sequence of steps to enable the `hello-world-module` in a cluster managed by Deckhouse Kubernetes Platform.
+The following is the sequence of steps to enable the `hello-world-module` in a cluster managed by Deckhouse Platform Certified Security Edition.

 1. Create an access token in the GitHub repository with permissions to handle GitHub Packages.
 1. Generate an authentication string to access the GitHub Packages container registry in [dockerconfigjson](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) format; insert your GitHub username (or organization) and access token in the angle brackets below: